 I'm not convinced I've cracked this blogging thing yet mind you.
 I mostly write as I speak - and yes I really do use words like jolly and discombobulated - but I can sound a bit school marmish from time to time, it's the academic in me, I can't always help myself.
 I'm not as funny yet as I know I can be.
 And I still feel very much a novice blogger.
 So I am humbled by your continued interest in what I do and make and write, and happy to have made so many lovely bloggy friends.

 This giveaway is my thank you to everyone who has stopped by, I just wish I had a gift for each of you, a pretty primula in a little terracotta pot perhaps.
-Instead I have the perfect book to send to one lucky knitsofacto reader, Vic Brotherson's wonderful Vintage Flowers.I was given a copy for my birthday and I absolutely love it, so I'm really chuffed to be able to offer you the chance to own a copy too.
+Instead I have the perfect book to send to one lucky knitsofacto reader, Vic Brotherson's wonderful Vintage Flowers.I was given a copy for my birthday and I absolutely love it,

 I was asked by a friend recently if there was anything I'd been surprised to find myself blogging about.
 And yes, there was: flowers!
 I adore them**, I always have, I just hadn't realised how tremendously important they are to me until they kept popping up here.
 I'm not often to be found in a florists but I always have flowers in the house.
 Cut from the garden, gathered from the fields and hedgerows hereabouts, forced indoors from bulbs, gifted to me by friends, or picked up for little more than pennies at local farmers markets.
 And I have a vast assortment of jugs, jars, bowls and bottles, old and new, that I use as vases.
 Which is just what Brotherson recommends: "try to keep as many different water holding vessels in your home ... as possible", she says, from "pickle jars" to "patterned milk jugs".
 I even have some old glass teething powder bottles!